guybedford/node/doc/api/wasi.md

 application to be provided its own custom `env`, `preopens`, `stdin`, `stdout`, `stderr`, and `exit` capabilities.

-While the sandboxing features are fully supported, the filesystem sandboxing is currently insecure from a security perspective, due to the reliance on paths in Node.js.
+While the sandboxing features are fully supported, the file system sandboxing is currently insecure from a security perspective, due to the reliance on paths in Node.js.

-Work to implement an `openat`-based security primitive to support these security properties in libuv is tracking in [https://github.com/libuv/libuv/issues/4167].
+Work to implement an `openat`-based security primitive to support these security properties in libuv is tracking in \[<https://github.com/libuv/libuv/issues/4167>].

 ## Class: `WASI`